FrenchKrab/IS2023-powerset-diarization/README.md

 More recent versions should also work.
 You only need to clone/download and install pyannote.audio as well as its dependencies.
 See pyannote.audio's README for more details.

+### Example notebook : Adapting a powerset model and looking at its outputs

+[In this notebook available on Google Colab](https://colab.research.google.com/drive/1S7ayat76N-xluD4gvN958O7QCpW8-u0l?usp=sharing), you can see how to load a powerset model (for example, one available in [models/]()), how to train it further on a toy dataset, and finally how to get its local segmentation output and final diarization output.

 ### Using checkpoints in a pipeline
 ```python